atlassistant/atlas/documentation/MQTT.md

 The `choices` key permits to restrict valid inputs to those defined if you need to.

 If `slot` is omitted, `choices` is mandatory and represents a user choice such as a confirmation (yes/no).
-The user choice will be sent back to the skill and resetted automatically.
+The user choice will be sent back to the skill in the `__choice` key and resetted automatically.

+As of now, there is no way to ask for a value not tied to a slot or choice, I really think it's not a good idea to permit skills to ask for everything they want.

 ```json
 {